-B.-Pipe Materials
+B. Pipe Materials

-All water mains shall be1.
-Preferred Material: Class 350 (CL350) Ductile Iron Pipe (DIP) cement mortar lined and seal coated or is preferred for all water main installations.

-- 2. The use of Polyvinyl Chloride (PVC) pipe as approved by the Agencyshall not be allowed. - 1.
-The COP shall not allow the use of PVC pipe within the COP service area per PCC. - 3.-Service connections for meters shall be one (1") inch minimum, Type K copper without splices. - 4.-Remote Fire Department connection piping shall be CL350 DIP.
-Below the vertical section at the street, an approved drip valve shall be installed over a bed of gravel as per QCSD 365Q-1 and 365Q-2Fire-Department COP Standard Detail "Remote Fire Department Connection".
-The line shall include tracer wire per QCSDCOP Standard Detail 319Q-1 and 319Q-2.

-In the COP, fire5.
-Fire line services three (3") inches and smaller shall be connected to the main with a minimum four (4") inch DIP, CL350 with a resilient seat valve.
-The DIP pipe shall be extended beyond the resilient seat valve to the property or easement boundary.

-- 6. Design analysis for wall thickness shall be performed for external loads.
-These include, but are not limited to, pipelines crossing under stormdrain lines greater than thirty-six (36") inches in diameter, pipelines in the roadway alignment that would be exposed to construction vehicle loads prior to paving, and installations exceeding the pipe manufacturer's maximum depth of bury. - 7.-All aggregate material within the trench envelope of water mains and/or fire lines shall be noncorrosive as determined by the Arizona Department of Transportation (ADOT) Standard Specification Manual 501 3.02-for pH and resistivity, presence of chlorides and presence of sulfide ions.
+- 1. All water mains shall be Class 350 (CL350) Ductile Iron Pipe (DIP) cement mortar lined and seal coated or Polyvinyl Chloride (PVC) pipe as approved by the Agency. - 2.
+The COP shall not allow the use of PVC pipe within the COP service area per PCC. - 3.
+Service connections for meters shall be one (1") inch minimum, Type K copper without splices. - 4.
+Remote Fire Department connection piping shall be CL350 DIP.
+Below the vertical section at the street, an approved drip valve shall be installed over a bed of gravel as per QCSD 365Q-1 and 365Q-2 "Remote Fire Department Connection".
+The line shall include tracer wire per QCSD 319Q-1 and 319Q-2. - 5.
+In the COP, fire line services three (3") inches and smaller shall be connected to the main with a minimum four (4") inch DIP, CL350 with a resilient seat valve.
+The DIP pipe shall be extended beyond the resilient seat valve to the property or easement boundary. - 6.
+Design analysis for wall thickness shall be performed for external loads.
+These include, but are not limited to, pipelines crossing under stormdrain lines greater than thirty-six (36") inches in diameter, pipelines in the roadway alignment that would be exposed to construction vehicle loads prior to paving, and installations exceeding the pipe manufacturer's maximum depth of bury. - 7.
+All aggregate material within the trench envelope of water mains and/or fire lines shall be noncorrosive as determined by resistivity, presence of chlorides and presence of sulfide ions.
 Resistivity test shall be greater than three-thousand (3,000) ohm-cm, chlorides shall be less than fifty (50) ppm and sulfide ions shall be less than 1ppm.
 Lime treated AB shall not be permitted when utilizing DIP or other ferrous pipe material.
 Test results shall be submitted to the City/Town Engineer prior to construction.

-4.7.3 --SYSTEM LAYOUT
+4.7.3 SYSTEM LAYOUT